Sublight Engines 1

 5 — Fusion engine (Moon/Selene Drive)

 Fusion engines are the high-end, all-purpose engine type that equips modern high-tech vessels.
-Fusion engines use superheated fusion plasma as propellant.
+They use superheated fusion plasma as propellant, with water injection for short boosts.
 Most of them use focused lasers to ignite small pellets of fuel, though a few designs also use magnetic containment.
 Fusion drives are torch drives, that is to say they have high specific impulse and high thrust.
-They are both extremely efficient and extremely powerful, making them ideal for velocity matching burns, long-range sublight travels and fast manoeuvers.
+They are both extremely efficient and powerful, making them ideal for velocity matching burns, long-range sublight travels and fast manoeuvres.
 They also require less radiation shielding than nuclear thermal drives.
 Fusion engines usually run on helium-deuterium fusion.
 Their main drawback is their technical complexity.
 Fusion drives are very complex to manufacture and maintain, even for developed communities, which restricts them to high-end vessels.

 The most well-known fusion engine design is the Selene Drive pioneered by the Moon Communes which uses laser ignition.
 This pioneering design has been constantly improved and iterated upon in the past century, making it the obvious choice for most spaceship manufacturers.
-In recent years however a group of communes on Elora developed an open-source alternative based on magnetic containment.
+Recently, however, a group of communes on Elora developed an open-source alternative based on magnetic containment.
 The Talasea Drive promises better performances but is trickier to maintain and as such hasn't seen common use yet.

 Fusion engines are subjected to the same restrictions as thermal nuclear engines and then some, as they are the exclusive means of propulsion for military warships and guided ammunition.